MoonPoet/xaprb-src/content/blog/skagen-jorn-misfit-phase-hybrid-smartwatch.md

 But in comparison with my Nokia Steel HR, both are hard to use to determine who’s actually texting or calling.
 The Nokia’s small LED sub-display scrolls an icon and text for a fairly long time, making it easy to see what notification you’re getting even if you have to fumble to pull up your long sleeve and get the watch face into view.
 The Skagen and Misfit essentially encode a limited amount of that information into hand positioning, but in practice, usually all I’m able to determine is "I’m getting a call or text message, and I don’t know who it’s from."

 The Nokia Steel HR also supports calendar notifications, a feature I use heavily via Google Calendar.
 Neither the Skagen nor the Misfit supports these, which is a major gap for me.
-It’s one of the things that lets me keep my phone out of sight and out of reach.
+It’s one of the things that lets me keep my phone silenced, out of sight, and out of reach.

 ### Activity Tracking and Biometrics

 Both watches track steps, calories, distance, and sleep as well as activities.
 Both have apps that display these stats over time and try to motivate you to achieve your goals, though the Misfit is a little more goal-oriented than the Skagen, which lets you set goals but doesn’t make it prominent, seemingly content to be more watch-oriented and less gamified.
 (Misfit sent me push notifications congratulating me for things like achieving a personal best, which is a bit silly in my view.)
 Both watches integrate with Apple Health, but the Misfit has a few more features: it integrates with more services in a variety of ways.
 Neither watch tracks heart rate like the Nokia Steel HR or most dedicated fitness trackers, nor do they have GPS or more advanced features offered in products from Garmin and other leading manufacturers.

 Both watches’ iPhone apps center around activity and sleep tracking.
 The Misfit has a two-tabbed home interface that shows "points" of activity (I’m unclear what these are; it seems artificial and I’m not that interested), distance/calories/steps, and amount of sleep.
-The Skagen shows the same data, albeit slightly differently.
+The Skagen shows the same data.

 Activity tracking, goal-setting, and motivation are pretty unimportant to me.
 I don’t want my watch or an app to track my workouts.
 My workouts are not of the type that lend to standardized recording or tracking; at best the duration and intensity matter.
 The Nokia Steel HR tracks these factors, and I’ve found myself just ignoring and/or deleting what it detects or prompts me to record.
 That said, I don’t think I’m the best judge of these types of features, but I’d be surprised if these are more than a mere curiosity in the Skagen or Misfit watches and apps.
 If you want great activity and workout tracking, I think you buy a Garmin or FitBit.